an-instructive-workshop/an-instructive-workshop.github.io/_pages/home.md

 * __Modeling:__ algorithms and pipelines for learning from instructions and human feedback; designing training objectives and rewards; training and inference efficiency
 * __Data Collection:__ crowd-sourcing; synthetic data generation; data democratization
-* __Empirical Analysis:__ comprehensive evaluation; failure modes; frontier problems; interpretability studies
+* __Evaluation and Oversight__: effective and reliable oversight over existing models; enforcing guardrails and guarantees for model behaviors; interpretability and analysis
 * __Engineering and Open-sourcing:__ best practice in training, evaluation and deployment; open-sourcing efforts; openness and reproducibility
 * __Applications:__ long-context, multi-round and personalized instruction-following models
-* __Multimodal and multidisciplinary:__ instruction following models for computer vision, robotics, games, art, etc.
+* __Multimodal and Multidisciplinary:__ instruction following models for computer vision, robotics, games, art, etc.
 * __Limitations, Risks and Safety:__ bias and fairness; factuality and hallucination; safety concerns arising from instruction-following models
 * Other adjacent research topics (e.g., in-context learning, prompting, multi-task learning) that enable better responses to instructions in dynamic environments